jakubzolkos/VoiceSignals/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+### Prerequisites
+The program utilizes numerous machine learning and preprocessing libraries.
+For convenience, all the prerequisites have been listed in requirements.txt file and can be simultaneously installed using pip command specified in the installation section.

 ### Installation

 Open the terminal and change the directory to where you would like download the project.